 The two biggest benefits of dry dog food are simply its price and convenience.
 Generally, dry dog food is cheaper than wet dog foods, which can mean more money in the budget to buy treats and toys.
 It’s also very convenient because it stores well and can be more easily purchased in bulk.
 Unlike wet food, which spoils quickly after opening, dry dog food can be left out all day without compromising on safety.
 It can also be used with a timed automatic feeder device – handy for dog parents who sometimes aren’t home for every meal.
 Dry food is also good for teeth, as the shapes are designed to help clean the teeth as they’re chewed up.

 Sometimes dogs can get fussy.
 That’s where wet dog food can come in handy.
 Dogs that are unwell, aging, or can’t smell very well may need a little extra help to get an appetite for dinner.
 Wet foods have a stronger smell (a very tasty smell to dogs) making them more appealing to eat, with wet food also easier to eat for dogs with teeth or jaw problems.
 In terms of nutrition, wet food can be a source of hydration for dogs that aren’t quite drinking enough water.
 It can also contain a higher proportion of animal protein and lower carbohydrate content.

 However, wet food isn’t great for dogs prone to dental problems unless they’re given alternative dental care – such as cleaning those chompers yourself with a toothbrush.
 Wet food spoils very quickly once opened, and is generally more expensive to buy than dry food, with only smaller quantities available on supermarket shelves, making them ideal for the occasional meal rather than a dietary staple.

 Dogs are actually omnivores, not carnivores – so it is quite possible for dogs to be vegetarian or vegan.
-That being said, as they have different dietary needs to we humans, you should take particular care to make sure that you meet their nutritional needs.
+That being said, as they have different dietary needs to us humans, you should take particular care to make sure that you meet their nutritional needs.
 It can be tricky, and not all dogs will take to it.